Tes3awy/Cisco-DNA-Center-Device-List/README.md

 python main.py
 ```

 Voila :sparkles:!
-An Excel file is created automatically from the device list on Cisco DNAC in the current working directory, configuration files of those devices are created in `configs/<DOMAIN>/<today>/<config_id>_<today>.txt`, and a network health diagram **(a bar chart with legend)** is created in `net_health/<BASE_URL>-<today>.jpg`.
+An Excel file is created automatically from the device list on Cisco DNAC in the current working directory, configuration files of those devices are created in `configs/<DOMAIN>/<today>/<config_id>_<today>.txt`, and a network health diagram **(a bar chart with a legend)** is created in `net_health/<BASE_URL>-<today>.jpg`.

-> You will be prompted either to open the generated Excel file or just skip and continue running the program.

-> `XlsxWriter` does not give you the option to append new data to a created opened file (As with text files).
+> `XlsxWriter` library does not give you the option to append new data to a created opened Excel file (As with text files).
 So every time you send a request, the Excel file will be overwritten.

 > **NOTE:** You should close the Excel program before sending any new requests.